-Iguazu Falls, Guarani called them Iguassu, or Big Water.
+Iguazu Falls, or Foz do Iguassu.
 They are a collection of 275 waterfalls, across more than two miles between Brazil and Argentina.

 Iguazu Falls is one of the Seven Natural Wonders of the world, and a Unesco World Heritage.

 If you have never been to Iguazu Falls, please put this place on your bucket list!